Physician Data Initiative

 Why is this work being done?

-This work is driven by the importance of a diverse physician workforce and a more equitable health system.
-Effective and timely data is a fundamental and foundational requirement for conducting research across the physician workforce continuum.
-Consistent and standardized data definitions, collection, ability to share information, and access to key demographics can lead to better understanding, solutions, and ideas for change.
+This work is driven by the importance of cultivating a physician workforce with a wide range of perspectives and experiences with a goal of building a health system where all communities have the opportunity to thrive.
+Effective and timely data is fundamental and foundational for conducting research across the physician workforce continuum.
+Consistent and standardized data definitions, collection methodologies, information sharing infrastructures, and access to key demographics can lead to better understanding, solutions, and ideas for change.
 While the goal is not to mandate standards broadly across organizations, there is great benefit to adopting mutually agreed-upon values and structure for gathering and disaggregating data in a consistent manner.

 Once the definitions and standards are released, is any organization free to use them?